 Here’s a business case study template:

-A case study usually has the following content:
+A business case study usually has the following content:

 - A problem a company (or sometimes a specific decision maker) needs to solve